oracle/node-oracledb/doc/api.md

 from a [Lob](#lobclass), as discussed later in [Streaming Lobs](#streamsandlobs).

-For example, to make every CLOB queried by the application be returned as a string:
+For example, to make every CLOB and NCLOB queried by the application be returned as a string:

 ```javascript